soniavivo/soniavivo/src/pages/index.md

 sections:
   - type: hero_section
     section_id: hero
-    title: "I am a Brand and Motion Designer based in London.My passion is\_solving problems,\_hands-on art direction\_and\_materializing ideas."
+    title: "I am a Brand and Motion Designer based in London.
+My passion is\_solving problems,\_hands-on art direction\_and\_materializing ideas."
     content: >
       This is the default title.